What do Medicare Beneficiary Identifiers (MBIs) mean for other payers?

 Medicaid & supplemental insurers

 We’re using a crosswalk that shows you HICNs and the MBIs that go with them.
 So, if you use HICNs for crossover claims processing, you also have access to MBIs.
-For crossover claims processing, during and even after the transition period, we’ll keep sending you state ID numbers like we've been doing.
+For crossover claims processing, we’ll keep sending you state ID numbers like we've been doing.

 For non-Medicare business, private payers won’t have to use the MBI.
-If you're a supplemental insurer, we’ll continue using your unique numbers to identify your customers, but after the transition period, you must use the MBI for any Medicare transactions where you would have used the HICN.
+If you're a supplemental insurer, we’ll continue using your unique numbers to identify your customers, but now, you must use the MBI for any Medicare transactions.

 Even though we’re using MBIs for claims and other Medicare business, this change shouldn’t affect how you're using Social Security numbers (SSNs) to identify and verify your members.